AustL/PygameWidgets/docs/combobox.md

     win.fill((255, 255, 255))

-    searchbar.listen(events)
+    comboBox.listen(events)
-    searchbar.draw()
+    comboBox.draw()
     button.listen(events)
     button.draw()

     pygame.display.update()
 ```

-This is a classic searchbar.
-To get the current selected text
+This is a classic combo box.
+The current selected text
-is accessed through the `getText()` methods.
+can be accessed through the `getText()` methods.

 It returns the current text in the search bar.